Head of School / Tamara Mount

 Dan is the Director of Elementary, overseeing and teaching in both the Lower and Upper Elementary programs.
-In this role he supports both teaching teams in their planning, implementation, observation, and evaluation of all areas of the curriculum.
+In this role he supports both teaching teams in their planning, implementation, observation, and development of all areas of the curriculum.
 He also directly teaches the children of both programs in many subject areas.
-His particular focus of interest is to fully integrate art into the rich science and cultural curriculums of both Elementary programs.
-Dan has taught in other schools in Maine and Vermont, and finds Hilltop to provide an unusual combination of Montessori philosophy and educational curriculum that is a perfect match for his own educational beliefs.
-“Working at Hilltop has made me a much better teacher.
-The students push you to think differently.”
+As the elementary art teacher, Dan works to integrate art into the rich science and cultural curriculums of both Elementary programs.